godotengine/godot-docs/classes/class_popupdialog.rst

 Description
 -----------

-PopupDialog is a base class for popup dialogs, along with :ref:`WindowDialog<class_windowdialog>`.
+PopupDialog is a base class for popup dialogs, along with :ref:`WindowDialog<class_WindowDialog>`.